 Students gain skill in assessing the linguistic, academic, and behavioral abilities of English language learners with disabilities.
 Emphasis is on the selection, administration, and interpretation of multifaceted assessments.

-Prerequisite: Graduate status, certification in special education; SPED 551, SPED 552, SPED 651; concurrent enrollment in SPED 653; or consent of department chair.
+Prerequisite: Graduate status, certification in special education; SPED 451 or SPED 551, SPED 552, SPED 651; concurrent enrollment in SPED 653; or consent of department chair.

 Offered: Annually.